Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Which months have peak tenant demand in the UK?

-The peak months for tenant demand in the UK are August and September, driven by the start of the academic year and post-summer job relocations, with a smaller secondary peak in January.
+The peak months for tenant demand in the UK are usually July, August and September, with January acting as a smaller second peak.

 What will my monthly costs be in the UK as of 2026?